-The Juggernaut: As Kurse, he shrugs off pretty much everything that's thrown at him.
+The Juggernaut: As Kurse, he shrugs off everything that's thrown at him.
 It takes a black hole grenade to finally get rid of him.

 Mighty Glacier: Slower than the Hulk, or Thor, but much stronger and tougher.

-Neck Lift: Practically a signature move, once he becomes Kursed.
+Neck Lift: A signature move once he becomes Kursed.